National Redoubt (Switzerland): World War II

 Debate continued over the extent of the redoubt under the Guisan Plan.
 A proposal was developed by officers from German-speaking cantons, advocating a more compact redoubt.
 That was overcome by a proposal, authored by Guisan's chief of staff, Colonel Samuel Gonard, whose plan ratified the Saint-Maurice - Saint Gotthard - Sargans strategy, prefaced by a defence in depth.
 Additional impetus was provided by the fall of France in June 1940.
 Two days after the French surrender, on 23 June, the border zones were reduced in priority in favor of the "advanced position" or Army Line.
 The army was shifted to the center of the country, leaving industries and population centres relatively unprotected.
 The final Guisan Plan, adopted on 12 July 1940, defined an organised retreat to the Alps in which supplies would be stocked for an indefinite resistance with no thought of further retreat.
 On 25 July 1940, the Swiss defensive plan was disseminated dictating a fallback to the Alps in the event of an Axis attack, focusing in particular on the Gotthard massif and destroying all access points as necessary once inside.

 The Redoubt strategy was emphasized on 24 May 1941.
 Until then, only about two thirds of the Swiss Army had been mobilized.
 After the swift overrunning of the Balkan countries by the Germans in April 1941, in which relatively-low mountains had proven to be little barrier to the mobile German forces, the entire Swiss army was mobilised.
 The Swiss, lacking a significant armored force, drew the conclusion that withdrawal to the redoubt was the only sound course.
 Any actions in the Central Plateau would be delaying actions only.
 The plan was revealed to the public after Switzerland was surrounded by German and Italian forces, with the so-called Rütli Report, a historic and highly-symbolic meeting of the Swiss Army staff and the entire officer corps at the founding site of the Swiss confederation.
 In case of attack, the Swiss would defend only the High Alps, including the important transalpine roads and rail links.
 As a last resort, the army would make the routes useless to the Axis by destroying key bridges and tunnels.
 The plan meant that the populated lowlands, including the economic centres of the country, would be effectively ceded to the Germans.
-The gold reserves of the Swiss National Bank in Zürich were moved farther away from the German border to the Gotthard Pass and Berne.
+The gold reserves of the Swiss National Bank in Zürich were moved farther away from the German border to the Gotthard Pass and Bern.